__author__ = "Amoli Rajgor"

 Scaling and Transformation

-• As there are outliers in the skewed data we can not use mean to scale them, instead we will use RobustScaler() that is robust to the outliers in the data.
-It removes the median and then uses quantile range to scale the features.
+that is robust to the outliers in the data.
+It removes the median and then uses quantile range to scale the features.from sklearn.pipeline import Pipeline

 from sklearn.preprocessing import StandardScaler, RobustScaler, OneHotEncoder